 - (Gaps in the movie indicate equal gaps in time.
 The total elapsed time is approximately 10 times the movie length.)

 - The presence of a colloidal suspension can be detected by the reflection of a laser beam from the particles.

 - The light from a laser pointer may be polarized.
 When polarized light causes plasmon emission the beam may disappear at some angles.
 When the beam from the laser is visible, is it invisible in a view perpendicular to the first?

 Step 3.
 Record the visible spectrum of the solution.
 If necessary, add additional water to the cuvette to get the absorbance on scale.

 Step 4.
-Put a small amount of the gold nanoparticle solution in two test tubes.
-Use one tube as a color reference and add 5-10 drops of NaCl solution to the other tube.
-Does the color of the solution change as the addition of chloride makes the nanoparticles closer together?
+Put a small amount (5-10 drops) of the gold nanoparticle solution into 5 test tubes or microcentrifuge tubes.
+Use one tube as a color reference and add an equal volume of NaCl solution, water, sports drink, or pickle juice to the other tubes.
+Does the color of the solution change as the addition of chloride (or other electrolyte) makes the nanoparticles clump closer together?

-- Option 1: this part could be done in a cuvet with the visible spectrum recorded after each addition.
+- Option 1: this part could be done in a cuvette with the visible spectrum recorded after each addition.

 - Option 2: test electrolyte content in sports drinks by counting drops needed to change the color of 7 drops of gold nanoparticle solution.

 - Option 3: you can ask students to retrieve a clear liquid of their choice that they would like to test in addition to some of the other solutions.